Houston, we have a problem

 "Houston, we have a problem" is a popular misquote of a phrase spoken during Apollo 13, a NASA mission in the Apollo space program and the third mission intended to land on the Moon.

 After an explosion occurred on board the spacecraft en route to the Moon around 56 hours into the mission, (Note: Flight Journal: "at 055:54:53 GET [Ground-Elapsed Time], the tank explodes") Jack Swigert, the command module pilot, reported to Mission Control Center in Houston, Texas: "Okay, Houston ... we've had a problem here."
 After Swigert was prompted to repeat his words by Jack R. Lousma, the capsule communicator at Mission Control, Jim Lovell, the mission commander, responded: "Ah, Houston, we've had a problem."

+Although the Houston Chronicle later identified Ron Howard's 1995 drama film Apollo 13 as the source of the popular misquotation, the error was of longer standing.
+The 1974 television drama Houston, We've Got a Problem, largely about Mission Control's perspective on the emergency, had brought a misstatement of the phrase into popular culture years earlier.
+Later, in 1983, NASA itself used the now-current misquotation "Houston, we have a problem" as the title of its weekly radio program about space history.

-The 1995 film Apollo 13 used the slight misquotation "Houston, we have a problem" in its dramatization of the mission, since it had become the popularly expected phrase.
-The phrase has been informally used to describe the emergence of an unforeseen problem, often with a sense of ironic understatement.
+Howard's film used "Houston, we have a problem" in dramatizing the mission because by then it had become so prevalent that the audience expected it.
+The phrase has come into informal use to describe the emergence of an unforeseen problem, often with a sense of ironic understatement.